 Finished in Dove Grey over a dark blue leather interior with contrasting blue soft-top, chassis LML 562 finally made it to the 18th green in 2010, where it successfully contested the Post-War Sports & Touring class.
 Such was the quality of the restoration, the rarity of the model, and the elegance of the unique Graber coachwork, that the car was awarded 3rd in class.
 It would go on to feature at the Palm Beach Cavallino Classic XXI in 2012.

-As a result, this one-of-a-kind Aston Martin DB2/4 presents in show-ready condition, offering its next owner a ticket to the most exclusive concours and tours; in fact, it is scheduled to appear at the 2022 Pebble Beach Concours d’Elegance, a preview of the type of high-caliber event at which it will surely be welcomed in the future.
+This one-of-a-kind DB2/4 presents in show-ready condition, offering its next owner a ticket to the most exclusive concours and tours.
 This is an unmissable opportunity to own a unique piece of Aston Martin’s history with spectacular Swiss flair, restored to a standard exceptional among even the best motor cars in the world.